Your Rights and Protections Against Surprise Medical Bills

 When you receive covered services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
 In these cases, the most those providers may bill you is your plan’s in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers can’t balance bill you and may not ask you to give up your protections not to be balance billed.

-If you get other covered services at these in-network facilities, out-of-network providers can’t balance bill you, unless you give written consent and give up your protections.
+If you receive other covered services at these in-network facilities, out-of-network providers can’t balance bill you, unless you give written consent and give up your protections.

 You’re never required to give up your protections from balance billing.
 You also aren’t required to get care out-of-network.
 You can choose a provider or facility in your plan’s network.